All 3 Health Care Reimbursement Arrangements (HRAs) Reshaping Small Business Health Insurance

 Unlike an HSA or FSA, the HRA doesn’t require money to be put into an account; it simply reimburses for expenses along the way.
 The unused funds stay with the employer.

 One HRA — called the Qualified Small Employer Health Reimbursement Arrangement — has been around since October 2016 when Congress passed the 21st Century Cures Act into law.
-But two more HRAs are joining the party January 2020, bringing the proven tax-friendly benefits of HRAs to a wider footprint of businesses:
+But two more HRAs joined the party January 2020, bringing the proven tax-friendly benefits of HRAs to a wider footprint of businesses:

 Let’s explore each of these HRAs individually.
 They all deserve a little time in the spotlight!